ImageMagick/Usage-Markdown/color_mods/index.md

 >
 > If your histogram curve goes though the fixed control points `0,0` and `1,1`, you really only need two parameters as '`d`' will be equal to '`0`', and '`c`' will be equal to '`1-a-b`'.

-A more detailed usage guide to the above specifically for Windows users, but works for linux users too, has been posted on [StackOverflow: IM Curves using Gnuplot on Windows](http://stackoverflow.com/questions/27468172/).
+A more detailed usage guide to the above specifically for Windows users, but works for Linux users too, has been posted on [StackOverflow: IM Curves using Gnuplot on Windows](http://stackoverflow.com/questions/27468172/).

 As you can see from the extra "`gnuplot`" generated image above, the function generated fits the control points perfectly.
 Also as it generated a "[-fx](../option_link.cgi?fx)" style formula it can be used as is as an IM argument.